 Experience in the chamber orchestra helps to prepare students for careers as performers and teachers.
 Students have the opportunity to develop rehearsal, performance and ensemble skills, as well as leadership abilities, while rehearsing and preparing operatic repertoire.
 Repertoire is varied and challenging, requiring individual preparation between rehearsals.
-Throughout the course of the academic year, the orchestra will perform Humperdinck's Hansel and Gretel, and Verdi's Falstaff (Please note: the instrumentation requirements for these operas are not identical).
+Throughout the course of the academic year, the orchestra will perform Verdi's Falstaff.
 Placement in this ensemble is based on a combination of students' technical and sight-reading abilities and a perceived positive, hard-working attitude.
 Participants are expected to audition and placements are decided by a panel of experts comprising staff and faculty of the Western University music department.